-(h) Add the MW from Real-Time DC Tie imports during an EEA to GTBD.
+(i Add the MW from Real-Time DC Tie imports during an EEA to GTBD.
 The amount of MW is determined from the Dispatch Instruction and should continue over the duration of time specified by the ERCOT Operator.

-(i) Subtract the MW from Real-Time DC Tie exports to address emergency conditions in the receiving electric grid from GTBD.
+(j) Subtract the MW from Real-Time DC Tie exports to address emergency conditions in the receiving electric grid from GTBD.
 The amount of MW is determined from the Dispatch Instruction and should continue over the duration of time specified by the receiving grid operator.